GeneralBots/botbook/src/08-config/minio.md

 # Drive Integration

-The drive component provides S3-compatible object storage for BotServer, storing bot packages, documents, and user files.
+The drive component provides S3-compatible object storage for botserver, storing bot packages, documents, and user files.

 ## Overview

-BotServer uses the drive component as its primary storage backend for bot packages in `.gbai` directories, knowledge base documents in `.gbkb` files, configuration files like `config.csv`, media and attachments, and user-uploaded content.
+botserver uses the drive component as its primary storage backend for bot packages in `.gbai` directories, knowledge base documents in `.gbkb` files, configuration files like `config.csv`, media and attachments, and user-uploaded content.

 ## Configuration

 Storage configuration is automatically managed by the Directory service (Zitadel), so you do not need to configure storage credentials manually.
-During bootstrap, the Directory service provisions storage credentials, distributes them securely to BotServer, and handles credential rotation automatically.
+During bootstrap, the Directory service provisions storage credentials, distributes them securely to botserver, and handles credential rotation automatically.

 ## Storage Structure